Crispy Rosemary Oven-Fried Chicken With Honey Drizzle

 When it comes to weeknight dinners, I’m all about using what you have and getting it done.
 So…

-- If you have chicken breasts instead of cutlets, slice them in half horizontally.
+- Have chicken breasts instead of cutlets?
+Slice them in half horizontally.
 Then place a piece of plastic wrap over each piece and pound them with a mallet (or press firmly with the heel of your hand) to flatten.

-- If you don’t have cashews, use the nuts you have on hand.
+- Don’t have cashews?
+Use the nuts you have on hand.

-- If you want a less spicy coating, leave out the ground red pepper.
+- Want a less spicy coating?
+Leave out the ground red pepper.

-- If you don’t have time to cook the panko, skip that step.
+- Don’t have time to cook the panko? skip that step.

 Rosemary Oven-Fried Chicken